ayshvm/Evmos/README.md

 This guide outlines the steps to deploy an EVMOS testnet node on Google Kubernetes Engine (GKE) clusters using Terraform for infrastructure provisioning and ArgoCD for GitOps-based deployment.
 The setup includes creating two GKE clusters with network configurations, a bastion host for accessing the private cluster, and deploying the EVMOS node using Helm charts.

+# Prerequisites
+Before starting the deployment process, ensure you have the following prerequisites:

+Google Cloud Platform (GCP) Account:

+Access to GCP Console with the necessary permissions to create GKE clusters, configure networking, and manage resources.

+Installed Tools:
+Helm: The package manager for Kubernetes.
+kubectl: The Kubernetes command-line tool.
+ArgoCD CLI: The command-line interface for ArgoCD.

 # Step 1: Infrastructure Setup with Terraform

 1.1 Create GKE Clusters